 Our second focus of 2014 has been Leeds for Change.
 Tidal’s wonderful second worker, Claire, worked on building a Skill-Share Network for activists in Leeds, which you can now see on the Leeds for Change website at: www.leedsforchange.org.uk/resources/skills/

 Claire also ran a few more brilliant skill-share workshops, including a session on using social media for campaigning with the Greenpeace media guru.
 A really informative day.
 We also held a day workshop on facilitation skills – absolutely vital to a healthy group.
 Thank you Claire!

-The rest of Tidal’s movement-building work has been spent building the actual Leeds for Change website, something we’ve been working towards for the past two and a half years.
+The rest of Tidal’s movement-building work has been spent building the actual Leeds for Change website, something we’d been working towards for the past two and a half years.
 The website connects, supports and provides access to social justice action in Leeds.
-We have almost 100 groups signed up, and they all have a profile page, the opportunity to post events and blog articles and share skills through the Skill-Share Network.
+We have over 100 groups signed up, and they all have a profile page, the opportunity to post events and blog articles and share skills through the Skill-Share Network.

 We launched the Leeds for Change website on 8th November 2014 with a massive 600 person-strong gathering called Summat New.
 Perhaps you were there?
 We were delighted to work with the Economic Justice Project on the event, which includes our old friends at Jubilee Debt Campaign.